Susheate/Hyprland-config-for-AZERTY-layout/README.md

 - Already configured hyprland.conf (Custom keybindings, display resolution...)
 - Fix for OBS on Hyprland

-This collection of config files is meant to be used as it is or as a base for a further configuration.
+This collection of config files is meant to be used as it is or as a base for further configuration.

 # Installation :